-Check out the headspace website for tips on how to look after your mental health - headspace.org.au/tips
+Check out the headspace website for tips on how to look after your mental health - headspace.org.au/tips headspace National Youth Mental Health Foundation is funded by the Australian Government.

 If you or someone you know is going through a tough time you can get help and support from headspace, your school, TAFE or university wellbeing service or your local health provider.
-For more information, to find your nearest headspace centre, or for online and telephone support, visit headspace.org.au If you need immediate assistance call OOO or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.
+For more information, to find your nearest headspace centre, or for online and telephone support, visit headspace.org.au

+If you need immediate assistance call OOO or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.